threefoldtecharchive/0-autobuilder/README.md

-# G8OS Auto Builder
+# Zero-OS Auto Builder
-This webservice is a build-process (like Jenkins) tuned for g8os internal developpement
+This webservice is a build-process (like Jenkins) tuned for g8os internal development

-# What does it do
+## What does it do
 This service autobuild a kernel when someone push on theses repositories:
 - `zero-os/initramfs`
 - `zero-os/core0`